cs-uob/COMS20012/docs/labs/LAB5.md

 ## Getting the source

 [OS/161](http://os161.eecs.harvard.edu/) has been developed and is maintained by [David Holland](http://www.hcs.harvard.edu/~dholland/) from [Harvard University](http://os161.eecs.harvard.edu/).
+It was spearheaded by [Margo Seltzer](https://www.seltzer.com/margo/) for use in her famous Harvard course on operating systems, CS161.
+Since then, OS/161 has been adopted for teaching in many universities around the world.
+Operating systems courses that use OS/161 are known to be demanding, yet incredibly enriching and rewarding.

 We sorted the dependencies you will need in git repositories.
 First you need to `ssh` in your guest virtual machine:
 ```
 vagrant ssh